Sleep & Stress in the Time of COVID-19

 A tip from Mattress Advisor:

 Try upgrading your sleep situation.
 That can be something as simple as getting a more supportive pillow or hanging up blackout curtains that darken your space, or even something as big as getting a new mattress!
 (16% of respondents said they’re gotten a new mattress during the coronavirus pandemic for better sleep.)
+If you’re looking for a new bed, head over to our best mattress of 2021 guide.

 It’s difficult to avoid increased stress during a global pandemic, but it’s important to be aware of ways you can better manage your stress for better sleep at night and better overall health.